 There is a risk that any patent applications that we file and any patents that we hold or later obtain could be challenged by third parties and declared invalid or infringing of third-party claims.
 For many of our pending applications, patent interference proceedings may be instituted with the USPTO when more than one person files a patent application covering the same technology, or if someone wishes to challenge the validity of an issued patent.
 At the completion of the interference proceeding, the USPTO will determine which competing applicant is entitled to the patent, or whether an issued patent is valid.
 Patent interference proceedings are complex and highly contested, and the USPTO's decision is subject to appeal.
-This means that if an interference proceeding is unfavorable to us, the patent could be issued to a competitor rather than to us.
+This means that if an interference proceeding arises with respect to any of our patent applications, we may experience significant expenses and delay in obtaining a patent, and if the outcome of the proceeding is unfavorable to us, the patent could be issued to a competitor rather than to us.
 Third parties can file post-grant proceedings in the USPTO, seeking to have issued patent invalidated, within nine months of issuance.
 This means that patents undergoing post-grant proceedings may be lost, or some or all claims may require amendment or cancellation, if the outcome of the proceedings is unfavorable to us.
 Post-grant proceedings are complex and could result in a reduction or loss of patent rights.